KERD-ORG/Bornomala-Updated/cocodjango/README.md

+Below is the modified setup guide with an added command for dumping all data to a JSON file.

+---

 # Django Project Setup Guide

 This guide provides instructions on how to set up the Django project on your local development environment.